Syrian Wars: Background (195–170 BC)

-The Seleucids had little desire to entangle themselves in a new war with the Ptolemies.
-After losing the Roman-Seleucid War, they were forced to pay a huge indemnity that the Roman Republic imposed on them at the Treaty of Apamea in 188 BC.
-They already controlled Coele-Syria, and were busy with fending off the rising Parthian Empire in the East.
+The Seleucids had little desire to become entangled in a new war with the Ptolemies.
+After their defeat in the Roman–Seleucid War, they were required by the Treaty of Apamea in 188 BC to pay a large indemnity to the Roman Republic.
+They already controlled Coele-Syria and were also occupied with affairs on their eastern frontier.

-Internal dissent and rebellions weakened the Ptolemies over time.
-In particular, the power of the monarchy waned, and the influence of aristocrats of high standing in Alexandria grew, as did the power of Egyptian nativist movements.
-Ptolemy V seemed to possibly be intending to raise funds to finance an attempt to reclaim Coele-Syria, but died unexpectedly in 180 BC; in the paranoid atmosphere of the era, many assumed he had been poisoned, perhaps by courtiers who wished to keep the peace and avoid taxes or levies to finance a war, or because they preferred a young king and regent who would be easier to manipulate.
-Cleopatra, the regent, favored the peace faction at court, whether because she agreed a war made no sense, or because of lingering loyalties to the Seleucid royal family she descended from.
-Cleopatra I died in 176 BC, but her eldest son Ptolemy VI Philometor was still only 10 years old, necessitating a continued regency.
-Eulaeus and Lenaeus, a eunuch and a slave, became the two regents of the young king of Egypt, likely as a compromise between the relevant Egyptian factions who could not bear to see a rival on the throne who might have the backing and lineage to claim it themselves.
-Under the regents, the young Ptolemy VI was married to his sister Cleopatra II and she was declared a co-ruler.
+Internal dissent and rebellions weakened the Ptolemaic kingdom over time.
+The power of the monarchy waned, while the influence of powerful aristocrats in Alexandria increased, as did that of Egyptian nativist movements.
+Ptolemy V appears to have been preparing to raise funds for an attempt to reclaim Coele-Syria, but he died unexpectedly in 180 BC.
+In the atmosphere of suspicion surrounding his death, it was suggested that he had been poisoned, perhaps by courtiers who wished to prevent a war or avoid the taxes and levies needed to finance it.
+His widow, Cleopatra I, favored maintaining peace, perhaps because she considered war imprudent or because of her descent from the Seleucid royal house.
+Cleopatra I died in 176 BC, but her eldest son, Ptolemy VI Philometor, was still only about 10 years old, necessitating a continued regency.
+Eulaeus and Lenaeus became regents of the young king, apparently as a compromise between competing factions at the Egyptian court.
+Under the regents, Ptolemy VI was married to his sister Cleopatra II, who was made co-ruler.